Tag Archives: adhesive dispensing

 We are frequently asked about the convenience of switching from traditional stretch wrap for palletizing systems to the adhesive dispensing based alternative.
 Given that this is a reoccurring question and the advantages can be clearly defined, we have decided what better way to talk about the answers than on our blog.

 1. First and foremost, savings are the most obvious benefit.
 Switching to adhesive based palletizing processes brings immediate savings by removing the large amounts of stretch wrap used to secure pallets in a traditional method.
 You are then automatically reducing material investment, material storage costs and material disposal costs.

 3. Adhesive based palletizing systems minimize transportation damages.
-Adhesive creates a secure bond between stacks, to prevent movement during handling and transport.
-This method protects the outer box, the contents, and minimizes product damage for the largest benefit: preventing an unhappy customer and returned product.
+Adhesives create a secure bond between stacks, to prevent movement during handling and transport.
+This method protects the outer box, the contents, and minimizes product damage for the largest benefit: preventing an unhappy customer and a returned product.